I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/d3dkmddi/ns-d3dkmddi-_dxgk_drivercaps.md

 ## Members

 `ApertureSegmentCommitLimit`

 [out] The maximum number of bytes of physical memory that the display miniport driver supports for mapping into an aperture segment.
 The video memory manager will not map more physical memory into an aperture segment than the limit that <b>ApertureSegmentCommitLimit</b> specifies.

 `CursorScaledWithMultiPlaneOverlayPlane0`

 [out] If TRUE, the display hardware will always apply the same scaling factor to the hardware cursor as is applied to plane 0 when per plane multiplane overlay stretching is applied.

 `FlipCaps`

 [out] A <a href="..\d3dkmddi\ns-d3dkmddi-_dxgk_flipcaps.md">DXGK_FLIPCAPS</a> structure that identifies the flipping capabilities, in bit-field flags, that the driver can support.

 `GpuEngineTopology`

 [out] A <a href="..\d3dkmddi\ns-d3dkmddi-_dxgk_gpuenginetopology.md">DXGK_GPUENGINETOPOLOGY</a> structure that describes the GPU-engine topology that the driver can support.

 `HighestAcceptableAddress`

 [out] A PHYSICAL_ADDRESS data type (which is defined as LARGE_INTEGER) that indicates the highest acceptable physical address of system memory (RAM) to use.

+`HybridAcpiChainingRequired`

 `HybridDiscrete`

-            [out] If <b>TRUE</b>, the display miniport driver is a discrete GPU in a <a href="display.using_cross-adapter_resources_in_a_hybrid_system#definition_of_a_hybrid_system#definition_of_a_hybrid_system">hybrid system</a>.
+[out] If <b>TRUE</b>, the display miniport driver is a discrete GPU in a <a href="https://msdn.microsoft.com/ECBB0AA7-50C2-41C8-9DC6-6EEFC5CEEB15">hybrid system</a>.

 If this member is set, the display miniport driver should:<ul>
 <li>support WDDM 1.3</li>